braveclojure/bcjobs-blog/source/2022-02-11-long-term-clojure-benefits.html.md

 Are you ready to invest in Clojure?
 Then these companies are ready to invest in you.
 These businesses are successfully leveraging all the power that Clojure provides, and they&rsquo;re hiring:

+(Note: the final draft will include blurbs for all companies and link to their profiles on https://jobs.braveclojure.com)

 -   JUXT
 -   Reify Health
 -   Metabase